 How an Accumulator Works

 This makes accumulators feel efficient.
 One stake can cover several opinions.
-But the tradeoff is that each extra selection makes the bet harder to land.
+But the tradeoff is that each extra selection makes the tip harder to land.
 A single bad call can erase the whole slip.

 That is why accumulators are often used when you have a clear view on several matches rather than one.
-If you are only confident in one game, a single bet is usually cleaner.
+If you are only confident in one game, a single tip is usually cleaner.
 If you want to bundle a few strong reads together, an accumulator gives you that option.

-How the bet works
+How the tip works

 Each selection is called a leg.
 In a two leg accumulator, both picks must win.
 In a four leg accumulator, all four must win.
-The bookmaker combines the odds, so the payout grows as you add legs.
+The tipster combines the odds, so the payout grows as you add legs.
 The math is straightforward, but the risk rises in a way that beginners often underestimate.

-• Two legs: both selections must win.
+- Two legs: both selections must win.

-• Three legs: all three selections must win.
+- Three legs: all three selections must win.

-• Four legs or more: every pick must win.
+- Four legs or more: every pick must win.

-• One loser: the full accumulator loses.
+- One loser: the full accumulator loses.

 Why one loser kills the slip